neondatabase/website/content/docs/connect/connect-intro.md

 <a href="/docs/connect/connection-pooling" description="Learn about connection pooling in Neon to support up to 10,000 concurrent connections" icon="audio-jack">Connection pooling in Neon</a>

-<a href="/docs/guides/prisma#connect-from-serverless-functions" description="Import data from another Neon project for Postgres version upgrades or region migration" icon="audio-jack">Connection pooling with Prisma Client</a>
+<a href="/docs/guides/prisma#connect-from-serverless-functions" description="Import data from another Neon project for Postgres version upgrades or region migration" icon="audio-jack">Connection pooling with Prisma</a>

 </DetailIconCards>